awsdocs/aws-iot-docs/developerguide/iot-provision.md

   Devices use X\.509 certificates to perform mutual authentication with AWS IoT\.
 You can register an existing certificate or have AWS IoT generate and register a new certificate for you\.
 You associate a certificate with a device by attaching it to the thing that represents the device\.
 You must also copy the certificate and associated private key onto the device\.
 Devices present the certificate when connecting to AWS IoT\.
 For more information, see [Authentication](authentication.md)\.
 + An IoT policy\.

-  IoT policies define the operations a device can perform in AWS IoT\.
+  IoT policies define the operations that a device can perform in AWS IoT\.
 IoT policies are attached to device certificates\.
 When a device presents the certificate to AWS IoT, it is granted the permissions specified in the policy\.
 For more information, see [Authorization](iot-authorization.md)\.
 Each device needs a certificate to communicate with AWS IoT\.

 AWS IoT supports automated fleet provisioning using provisioning templates\.
 Provisioning templates describe the resources AWS IoT requires to provision your device\.
 Templates contain variables that enable you to use one template to provision multiple devices\.
 When you provision a device, you specify values for the variables specific to the device using a dictionary or *map*\.
 To provision another device, specify new values in the dictionary\.